garci1294/Jesus-Garcia-Garcia-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a computational biology graduate student at the University of Minnesota, and I am very fortunate to be co-advised by Dr. Andrew Venteicher and Dr. Jinhua Wang.

+I have a deep interest in studying brain tumors at the genomic level.
+The brain is a very complex system, and cancer adds to its complexity.
+I am optimistic that involving computational techniques will help us better understand the brain.

-In lab, I exercise high-performance computing using LINUX heterogeneous clusters, focusing on implementing and designing computational biology tools to analyze different genomic technologies results with the primary goal of classifying vulnerabilities in brain tumorigenesis.
+I exercise high-performance computing using LINUX heterogeneous clusters; design and implement computational biology tools to analyze different genomic technologies' results with the primary goal of classifying vulnerabilities in brain tumorigenesis.

 Quick background about myself, I am originally from Distrito Federal, Mexico, and came to the United States at the age of 7.
-Currently, I am a DACA recipient trying to fulfill my dreams of becoming a doctor within the computational biology field.
+Currently, I am a DACA recipient working towards my dreams of becoming a doctor in the computational biology field.

-I have a deep interest and motivation in studying brain tumors at the genomic level.
-The brain is complex, and cancer makes it more complicated to understand.
-I see it as trying to map all of stars in the universe.
-I am optimistic that involving computational techniques will help us map the brain.

-Please feel free to contact me with any questions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.